AngryMaciek/angry-computations/README.md

 For specific instructions on how to execute test programs please see the [ci workflow file](https://github.com/AngryMaciek/efcomp/blob/master/.github/workflows/ci.yml).

 ### numDeriv.c
 This directory contains a reimplementation of the well-known [numDeriv package](https://cran.r-project.org/web/packages/numDeriv/index.html) (dedicated to scientific computing) from R into C static library that can be later included in C or C++ code.
-Although the implementation is based on numDeriv version: 2016.8-1.1 the functionality of this library is limited:
+Although the implementation is based on numDeriv version: 2016.8-1.1 there are a few key notes to keep in mind:
-* Precise calculations are done using Richardson's extrapolation; parameters for the method are explicit arguments for the library functions but the accuracy of the approximations depends on the objective function and may vary for a given set of parameters values.
+* Precise calculations are done using Richardson's extrapolation; parameters for the method are explicit arguments for the library functions but the accuracy may depend on the objective function and can vary for a given set of parameters values.
 * Side derrivatives are not implemented.
 * Objective functions can have a vector argument but scalar value is a requirement ($f:R^N -> R$).